-This article about police registration for international students in the UK was written by the Great British Mag content team on 27 September 2019
+This article was updated by the Great British Mag content team on 21 September 2021

 If you are moving to the UK to study, you may have to register with your local police station as part of your visa requirements.
 This is a standard requirement of a Tier 4 visa for many students so keep reading to find out who has to register and how to do it.